 If you have recently received permission from a court to take defensive driving, chances are you were given a list of forms to return to secure ticket dismissal.
 This list of required documents most likely included a copy of your driving record.

-Depending on your state, there are probably laws limiting how often or how many times a driver can take defensive driving for ticket dismissal.
+Depending on your state, there may be laws limiting how often or how many times a driver can take defensive driving for ticket dismissal.
 A driving record will reflect if (or when) a driver has used a driver safety course for this purpose.
 By requiring a copy of a driver’s record, the court can be assured that the driver is in compliance with the law.

 Answers in this post: